 As there is no substantive examination process in place in Canada, copyright applications generally proceed very quickly to registration - often within weeks of filing.
 Unlike many other countries, the Canadian authority does not require a copy of the work to be filed with a copyright application.
 A certificate of ownership is issued upon registration, which is regarded as prima facie evidence that the person registered is the owner of the copyright.
-Any portion of a copyrighted work can be assigned, and any interest in the copyright can be granted by licence.
-No copyright assignment or exclusive licence is valid, however, unless it is in writing.
+Any portion of a copyright assignment or exclusive licence is valid, however, unless it is in writing.
 A copyright assignment or licence does not have to be registered with the Canadian authority.